percona/psmdb-docs/source/index.rst

 .. note::

-  This version is currenlty considered *BETA* quality and it's not inteded to be used in production.
+  This version is currenlty considered *BETA* quality and it's not intended to be used in production.

 Introduction